 April 7, 1861.
 For freedom seekers who had settled in Chicago and those stopping on their way to Canada, the fear of capture and return was supposed to be distant and now unlikely.
 34 days earlier, Abraham Lincoln had been sworn in as President.
 Yet in the early days of April, the news was awful as it spread through the African American community in Chicago.
-Free blacks along with long-settled and newly arrived refugees were raising the alarm.
+Free Black residents along with long-settled and newly arrived refugees were raising the alarm.
 Chicago was no longer safe; it was essential for those identified as fugitives to get to Detroit and then quickly to Canada and freedom.
-Within four days, over 400 left, and in two weeks, more than 300 others may have joined the exodus.[i]
+Within four days, over 400 left, and in two weeks, more than 200 others joined the exodus.[i]

 After Lincoln’s election in November, 1860, South Carolina left the Union, soon followed by six other states.
 By March, the entire nation, already fractured, was following the tension in Charleston – what would happen with Fort Sumter?
 This outpost of the U.S. Army sat in the range of South Carolina’s guns and militia.
 Would the confrontation lead to some kind of shooting?
 Was the country falling into some sort of war among the states?
 On March 14th, the Chicago Journal headlined: “Civil War the Great Danger.”[ii]

 Over a span of several weeks, in scattered places across the northern states, agents of the Federal government were making disjointed final efforts toward appeasement with the southern states.
 They were gathering up fugitive slaves to be returned to their owners.
 This was the word on the streets in Chicago.